Skip to content

 • security vetting

-before they arrive in the country.
-They are flown directly from the countries bordering Syria to England.
-The families that come to Cornwall are met by representatives of the Cornwall Refugee Partnership and taken to their homes.
+The families that came to Cornwall were met by representatives of the Cornwall Refugee Partnership and taken to their homes.

 How the arrangements for resettling Syrian refugees are funded

-The first 12 months of a refugee's resettlement costs are fully funded by Central Government using the overseas aid budget.
+The first 12 months of a Syrian refugee's resettlement costs were fully funded by Central Government using the overseas aid budget.
+Funding continued to be provided through central government from the point of arrival until year five of resettlement.

-Funding continues to be provided through central government from point of arrival until year 5 of resettlement.
-No Council funding is used in the service delivery of the refugee scheme.
+No Council funding was used in the service delivery of the refugee scheme.

 Partnership approach